Skip to main content

 Competitions are not required for ASNC.
 What they do well is stretch your ability to form a question, structure an argument and handle evidence beyond the school syllabus.

-1. Oxford academic competitions for school-aged students tests Independent research, essay structure, and subject curiosity across humanities and related fields.
+1. Oxford academic competitions for school-aged students Tests Independent research, essay structure, and subject curiosity across humanities and related fields.
 Prepare by: Choose an early medieval, literary, linguistic, or historical question where possible; read beyond introductory sources and practise answering the exact question rather than writing a general topic survey.

-2. John Locke Institute Global Essay Prize tests Original argument, critical reasoning, clarity of expression, and engagement with difficult conceptual questions.
+2. John Locke Institute Global Essay Prize Tests Original argument, critical reasoning, clarity of expression, and engagement with difficult conceptual questions.
 Prepare by: Select a humanities-adjacent question, define terms carefully, and use examples from literature, history, language, or culture to support a focused argument.

-3. Trinity College Cambridge Essay Prizes tests High-level essay writing, independent reading, and analytical ambition for sixth-form applicants.
+3. Trinity College Cambridge Essay Prizes Tests High-level essay writing, independent reading, and analytical ambition for sixth-form applicants.
 Prepare by: For ASNC, prioritise prizes with historical, literary, linguistic, or cultural themes and show evidence-led argument rather than broad storytelling.

-4. Robson History Prize tests Historical argument, use of evidence, and ability to write a substantial essay in response to a set question.
+4. Robson History Prize Tests Historical argument, use of evidence, and ability to write a substantial essay in response to a set question.
 Prepare by: Practise building a thesis from primary and secondary evidence; where possible, connect medieval examples to the question without forcing relevance.

-5. Armstrong Arts and Humanities Essay Competition tests Broad arts-and-humanities thinking, research, essay structure, and interpretive judgement.
+5. Armstrong Arts and Humanities Essay Competition Tests Broad arts-and-humanities thinking, research, essay structure, and interpretive judgement.
 Prepare by: Use the competition to practise interdisciplinary thinking, especially links between language, history, literature, religion, identity, and material culture.

 None are required; one or two done well beats five half-attempted.